Grand-Canonical Optimal Transport: Support for pairwise repulsive costs

 We should think here that the $x_i$ (resp. $y_k$) repel each other with the interaction $c_2$, but are attracted to the $y_k$ with the interaction $-c_2$.
 If $c_2$ is the Coulomb cost, then this is exactly the situation when we have $N$ electrons of charge $-1$ located at $x_1,...,x_N$ and $K$ nuclei of charge $+1$ located at $y_1,...,y_K$.
 After exchanging $J$ with $J^c$, the $\bc$-monotonicity condition~\eqref{eq:cmonot} can then be rewritten in the form

-and it means that the cost should always increase when the system is split in two independent subsystems, on the support of an optimal multi-plan.
+with $N'=|I|$ and $K'=|J|$.
+This means that the cost should always increase when the system is split in two independent subsystems, on the support of an optimal multi-plan.
 In physical terms, $\bP_N\otimes \bP_K$ must always be supported on configurations where the two kinds of particles are bound together.

 Our guiding principle in the rest of the section will be to contradict~\eqref{eq:cmonot_pairwise} for $N\gg K$.
-That is, we will show that for any $K\geq0$ there exists an $N_K$ so that for any $N> N_K$ and any $X=(x_1,...,x_N)\in\Omega^N$, $Y=(y_1,...,y_K)\in\Omega^K$,~\eqref{eq:cmonot_pairwise} fails for one choice of $I,J$.
+That is, we will show that for any $K\geq0$ there exists an $N(K)$ so that for any $N> N(K)$ and any $X=(x_1,...,x_N)\in\Omega^N$, $Y=(y_1,...,y_K)\in\Omega^K$,~\eqref{eq:cmonot_pairwise} fails for one choice of $I,J$.
 In this case, we deduce immediately that all the minimizers $\bP^*$ for $\cC(\rho)<\ii$ and $\rho(\Omega)>1$ satisfy